© Unofficial Royalty 2024

 May 22, 1832 – Death of Maria Karoline of Austria, Crown Princess of Saxony, first wife of the future King Friedrich August II of Saxony, at Schloss Pillnitz in Dresden, Kingdom of Saxony, now in Saxony, Germany; buried in the Wettin Crypt at the Dresden Cathedral

-Marie Karoline suffered from epilepsy, often plagued with seizures that more or less left her incapacitated for long periods of time.
+Marie Karoline suffered from epilepsy, often plagued with seizures that more or less left her incapacitated for long periods.
 She became Crown Princess of Saxony in 1830 when her father-in-law relinquished his rights to the throne in favor of his son Friedrich August, who was also proclaimed Prince Co-Regent with his uncle, King Anton.
 Marie Karoline died at the age of 31 due to complications of epilepsy.

 Unofficial Royalty: Maria Karoline of Austria, Crown Princess of Saxony